About Maura

 Hi Everyone!
 Thank you for visiting my website!
 My name is Maura and I am a yoga instructor living in the mountains of Colorado.
 I teach in person yoga and self-myofascial release (MFR) classes locally near Vail and Beaver Creek ski resorts.
 I also teach 2 live online classes each week that are recorded and accessible via my online yoga studio for monthly members.
 Additionally, I am available for in person or online private yoga sessions if you are interested in a more personalized experience.

-I have been teaching yoga for almost 20 years and have experienced a wide range of yoga practices and philosophies over the years.
-As a teacher and yoga practitioner, I choose to focus on the science behind the physical practices of yoga and breath, and how that connection can naturally influence our nervous system and mental health in positive ways.
-I do not believe that yoga is a cure all or that there is only one way to practice or participate, but rather that yoga can be a self care tool that you use in combination with other systems of support in order to create a feeling of health and balance in your life, and that you can adapt your yoga practice to meet your individual needs each day.
-I therefore offer a variety of classes and techniques in my online yoga studio, ranging from challenging vinyasa, to slow flow, restorative, and MFR recovery as a way to support you as a member, and/or individually when working one on one.
+I have been teaching yoga for over 20 years and have experienced a wide range of yoga practices and philosophies.
+As a yoga teacher and practitioner, I choose to focus on the science behind the physical practices of yoga and breath, and how that connection can naturally influence our nervous system and mental health in positive ways.
+I do not believe that yoga is a cure all or that there is only one way to practice or participate, but rather that yoga can be a self care tool that you use in combination with other systems of support in your life.
+My goal is to create a feeling of health and balance by adapting yoga sequences and techniques to meet those needs for myself and the students I teach.
+I offer a variety of classes in my online yoga studio ranging from challenging vinyasa, to slow flow, and recovery practices such as Yin yoga, meditation, restorative yoga, and self myofascial release (MFR).

-I was first introduced to the Yogic Sun Salutations as a warm up when I was on the springboard diving team in high school.
-That's when my curiosity of yoga first began.
-As a former diver and gymnast, the physical movements of yoga were similar in many ways and that sparked my interest at an early age.
-I took a few random yoga classes during that time, and mostly laughed a lot with other friends who joined me in trying something new and somewhat awkward.
-I then went on to college out of state, and during my freshman and sophomore years, I began to feel significant stress and anxiety.
-I ended up speaking to a counselor who recommended yoga as a way to help with learning to breath in a way that would calm my mind and body.
-It was then that I began taking yoga classes on a more regular basis.
+I was first introduced to the Yogic Sun Salutations as a warm up when I was a springboard diver in high school.
+That's when my curiosity of yoga began.
+As a former diver and gymnast, the physical movements of yoga feel similar in many ways.
+When I tried a yoga class as a teen, I mostly laughed a lot with other friends who joined me.
+Then, a few years later, once in college during my freshman and sophomore years, I began to feel significant stress and anxiety.
+At that point, I ended up speaking to a counselor who recommended yoga and breathing techniques to calm my mind and body.
+I then began taking more yoga classes on a regular basis.
 I enjoyed the challenge of the poses, and how it made me feel overall.
-I was also an avid skier/snowboarder at the time, and ended up feeling some pain in my back after years of repetitive wipe outs, and I eventually went to a chiropractor for relief.
-That is when I made the connection and realized that when my back felt better after an adjustment, if I wanted it to remain in proper alignment, I would need to strengthen the muscles and connective tissue (CT) around the bones in order to keep everything in place, and that much of the basis of the yoga postures was to assist the body in doing just that.
-Going to a chiropractor can be helpful, but also very expensive and doesn't solve the CT issue.
-I then thought, if I can train the tissues to help maintain the bones in proper alignment through a yoga practice that I enjoy while also relieving physical pain and discomfort on my own, that would be great for me and my wallet!
-I'm not saying that I don't ever need a little extra hands on help from my local chiropractor, who is also trained in ART (active release technique), but I do feel that yoga can be a compliment to that kind of care, in addition to other forms of body work, medical and mental health care, sports, activities, lifestyles, and work depending on what your personal needs are at the time.
-I especially like how you can also adapt what you do in a yoga practice to meet the needs that you have at any given time in life depending on where you are at in your own personal journey.
+I was also an avid skier/snowboarder growing up, and after experiencing pain in my back after years of repetitive wipe outs, I sought relief via chiropractic care.
+That is when I made the connection and realized that when my back felt better after an adjustment, if I wanted it to remain in proper alignment, I would need to strengthen the muscles around the bones as an attempt to keep things in place and prevent future pain.
+Once realizing that a main benefit of the yoga postures could be to help maintain better physical alignment, I was even more interested.
+I liked that I could do something enjoyable that supported my mental health while also relieving physical pain and providing a possible preventative measure for injuries.
+I'm not saying that I don't ever need an occasional adjustment or hands on therapy from a specialist, but I do feel that yoga plays an important role in self care.
+For physical health, mental health, work, lifestyle, sports, and activities, the tools of yoga are a valuable source of support.
+I especially like how we can adapt what we do in a yoga practice to meet the needs that we have at any given moment in life depending on where we are at in our own personal journey.

 Kundalini Yoga (part of my background, but the training was run by a harmful cult, and I have chosen to no longer teach, practice, or promote these techniques.)

-Once I finished college, and was dating my now spouse, I discovered Kundalini Yoga, while living in Durango, Colorado.
-This practice was very interesting to me, as I felt a very powerful effect after practicing it for the first time, due to the intensity of the practice and unique breathing techniques.
-It was different than anything else I had come across, with the breathing and the mantras, and the claims of it being an ancient technology designed to help numerous mental and physical ailments each one with it's own specific "Kriya".
+Once I finished college, and was dating my now spouse, I discovered Kundalini Yoga (KY).
+This practice was very interesting to me, as I felt a very powerful effect after experiencing it for the first time, due to the intensity of the practice and unique breathing techniques.
+It was different than anything else I had come across, with the breath work and mantras.
+The claims of it being an ancient technology designed to help numerous mental and physical ailments each one with it's own specific "Kriya" sparked my curiosity.
 I was enchanted by this "secret/sacred" practice and enjoyed the "high" that it gave me, which is what inspired me to dive deeper into its traditions.
-I participated in a White Tantric Yoga class in NM in 2003 where I again had a profound and interesting experience.
-Then in 2005 I went to New Mexico for a 21 day 200hr YTT in this tradition, which is something I would like to write more about separately someday, but for now I just wanted to share with you that I had this very significant experience as it is a part of my yogic journey.
-However, I no longer practice nor teach these techniques due to the fact that the "guru" founder was actually a criminal and did things that are not in alignment with my morals or ethics, and I do not agree that you can "separate the teacher from the teachings" when the teacher made most of it up in order to create a cult and gain power over vulnerable people who were eager to learn and had good intentions.
-I can't say that my experience with KY was all bad, because it wasn't.
-I met some cool people, developed a daily yoga and meditation practice, and the meditations I learned and practiced both helped and hindered my own personal healing over the years.
-Eventually, I stopped practicing and teaching the more active kriyas once I became pregnant with my first child due to the fact that they just didn't support my physical body pre- or post-natal needs at the time.
-The rigorous movements caused pain and irritation, thus no time for that as a new mom.
-I did however enjoy some of the more gentle KY meditations over the years leading up to 2020 while also practicing Yoga Medicine's hatha yoga techniques and Headspace meditations.
-Then, once the truth about Yogi Bhajan and the Kundalini Yoga organization came out was when I decided to fully stop practicing this type of yoga.
+I participated in a White Tantric Yoga class in NM in 2003 where I again felt a profound and interesting experience.
+Then in 2005 I went to New Mexico for a 21 day 200hr YTT in this tradition.
+This is something I would like to write more about separately someday, but for now I just wanted to share with you that this was part of my yogic journey and has made an impact on how I see things today.
+I no longer practice nor teach KY due to the fact that the "guru" founder was a criminal and did things that are not in alignment with my morals or ethics.
+I do not agree that you can "separate the teacher from the teachings" when the teacher made most of it up in order to create a cult and gain power over vulnerable people who were eager to learn and had good intentions.
+The time I spent in NM was an emotional and profound learning experience for me.
+I met nice people who also had no idea what was going on behind the scenes.
+I felt the benefits of the yoga movements and postures that I learned, and practiced when I was there.
+I will say that at times I felt more activated likely due to the heavy breathing and intense meditation practices, and in hindsight, I can see now that some of those practices weren't actually as beneficial for me as I had thought.
+I also found it strange when the training ended and a bunch of people decided to stay and change their legal names.
+I left feeling a bit sad and confused, but chalked it up to my "healing journey" at the time.
+Luckily, I had a relationship and dogs outside of this community, so once I got back to my life, I just continued on my own the techniques that I thought helped me the most.
+I did teach KY for a few years afterwards, but eventually stopped once I became pregnant with my first child.
+At that point, KY didn't support my physical body pre- or post-natal needs.
+The rigorous movements caused pain and irritation so I decided to only practice on my own some of the more gentle meditations.
+At this point, I was mostly doing vinyasa/hatha yoga and teaching that to the public.
+Once the truth about YB and the organization came out in 2020, and I realized the gravity of those accusations, was when I decided to fully stop practicing KY and condemn the behaviors of this group.
+As the years pass, I continue to learn more and more about the dangers of cults, "systems of abuse", and the tactics they use as way to recognize it when I see it, to protect myself, and to heal from this past experience of deception that was advertised as and meant to be considered a space of "wellness", healing, and safety.

 Hatha/Vinyasa Yoga

 After that first YTT experience, and as a new teacher, I continued to take classes in Hatha and Vinyasa yoga with some of my favorite instructors at the studios where I worked.
-That is when I became motivated to take another 200hr yoga teacher training in 2009, this time in Hatha/Vinyasa Yoga Interdisciplinary.
+That is when I became motivated to take another 200hr YTT in 2009, this time in Hatha/Vinyasa Yoga Interdisciplinary.
 So, at the end of the ski season that year, I traveled from Colorado to Massachusetts (my state of origin) to study for a month with Jennifer Yarro at Frog Lotus Yoga in the Berkshires.
 This training consisted of a small group of all women.
-It was a positive experience, this time at an active yoga studio where we were not only immersed in our yogic studies but also had the opportunity to apply and observe what were learning in real time by being able to attend and participate in the public classes once we completed our YTT requirements for the day.
-I feel this training gave me a solid foundation of the basics of all types yoga, its traditions, philosophies, meditation, anatomy, asana (poses), sequencing for hatha and vinyasa classes, and how to teach and assist students verbally, using props, and hands on.
-This experience along with the previous ones has contributed significantly to the development of a daily yoga practice over the years, and has created the foundation of support that I lean on still today as a way to care for my own mental and physical health.
-A daily yoga practice has worked well as an adjunct to the other resources I've used and needed over the years, especially through some of the more challenging times.
+It was a positive experience, this time at an active yoga studio where we were not only immersed in our yogic studies but also had the opportunity to apply and observe what we were learning in real time by being able to attend and participate in the public classes once we completed our studies for the day.
+I feel this training gave me a solid foundation of the basics of all types yoga, its traditions, philosophies, meditation, anatomy, asana (poses), sequencing, and how to teach and assist students verbally, using props, and hands on.

 What keeps me practicing yoga

-I am so grateful to have had access to online yoga, in particular, the Yoga Medicine classes/trainings and to the various techniques and teachings over the years, as it has been in many moments in my life, a saving grace for my sanity especially while in the throws of the extreme stress that I dealt with during the times when my children were so young and life for me was less stable.
-I had this one "constant", my yoga practice, where I could take a break from everything else, lay out my mat, take time to myself to reset, recharge, and reconnect to my physical body, recognize my strength, calm my nervous system, and relieve some of the aches and pains that came with the demands of my life, mentally and physically.
-And, although my journey has had some ups and downs and hasn't been perfect, I can say, to this day, that my yoga and meditation practice is something that helps me to feel better and stronger in numerous ways.
-I am reminded of all the good in my life and in myself, and that is why I keep practicing and choose to teach it to others, so that hopefully I can help others feel continue to feel good too.
+I am so grateful to have had access to in person and online yoga classes and trainings over the years, as it has been in many moments in my life, a saving grace for my sanity, especially while in the throws of extreme stress.
+I have this one "constant", my yoga practice, where I can take a break from everything else and take time to myself to reset and recharge.
+Practicing yoga reconnects me to my physical body, reminds me to recognize my strength, calms my nervous system, and relieves many of the aches and pains that come with the demands of my life, mentally and physically.
+It is something that I can do for myself that makes me feel good, and I choose to teach and share these techniques with others in the hopes that they leave my classes feeling good too.